TherinS/Pystromo/README.md

  The Worst Part:

 Pystromo does not work right for me in Ubuntu 18.04, when it worked great in Ubuntu 16.04 and flavors.
-Python2 is installed (v 2.7.17) alongside Python3.
-However, Pystromo functions right on live disks of Zorin 12, Ubuntu MATE 16.04, and Linux Mint 18.3.
-I have verified it does not work right on a fresh 18.04 install on a laptop, a live USB version, and my main computer running Ubuntu 18.04.
+The Ubuntu 18.04-based installs I've tried have Python2  installed (v 2.7.17) alongside Python3.
+Pystromo functions right on live disks of Zorin 12, Ubuntu MATE 16.04, and Linux Mint 18.3.
+I have verified it does not work right on a fresh 18.04 install on a laptop, a live USB of 18.04, or my main computer running Ubuntu 18.04.

-Pystromo actually DOES run fine, as it shows up as a running process in System Monitor and it seems to grab the input from any device I use.
+Actually, Pystromo DOES run fine, as it shows up as a running process in System Monitor and it seems to grab the input from any device I use.
 Those devices include:

 -Belkin Nostromo n50